 One of the most popular topics on this blog is government debt.
-UK National debt and List of countries sovereign debt.
+UK National debt and list of countries sovereign debt.

 To many people the sums involved are so large, there seems something instinctively wrong, even dangerous, about allowing the government to borrow so much.
 As Mrs Thatcher said, she was brought up a grocer’s daughter and she learnt how to balance the books.
 Why should the government be any different?
-Also, if a government has so much debt, is there not a cost to future generation?
+Also, if a government has so much debt, is there not a cost to the future generation?

 There are more points to be made, and some of the below are incomplete.
 This blog is more of a starting point for further discussion.
 For example, if you’re in the Eurozone and don’t have a Central Bank, government debt takes on a different complexion.
-ANyway some points about how bad government debt really is

 1. Mortgage Analogy